Multi-species optically addressable spin defects in a van der Waals material: Determining the spin multiplicity of the defect

 where we introduced $\Omega_{\sfrac{1}{2}}$, the Rabi frequency of a $S=\sfrac{1}{2}$ spin.
 We see that when driving the $\ket{0}\rightarrow\ket{+1}$ transition of a $S=1$ spin the Rabi frequency is a factor $\sqrt{2}$ larger than the $S=\sfrac{1}{2}$ case, and when driving the $\ket{+1/2}\rightarrow\ket{+3/2}$ transition of a $S=3/2$ spin it is a factor $\sqrt{3}$ larger.

 The ratio determined above is relevant when comparing the $\VB$ defect (a $S=1$ spin where we drive a single spin transition at a time, e.g.\ $\ket{0}\rightarrow\ket{+1}$) to the $S=\sfrac{1}{2}$ scenario of the $\C$ defect.
+This is the grey dashed line displayed in Fig.~2(e) of the main text.
 However, we are also interested in the a priori plausible scenario where the $\C$ defect has $S=1$ or $S=3/2$.
-In these cases, the formula derived above does not apply because we know from the ODMR spectrum that the zero-field splitting term in $\mathcal{H}_0$ is negligible, in which case we would be driving multiple spin transitions at once.
+In these cases, the formula derived above does not apply because we know from the ODMR spectrum that the zero-field splitting term in $\mathcal{H}_0$ is negligible compared to the natural linewidth and the RF broadening (i.e.\ $g\mu_BB_1\gg hD$), in which case we would be driving multiple spin transitions at once.